StateSmith/tutorial-3/lesson-2/README.md

 # Onwards! ⏭️
 Congratulations!
 You've created a brand new state machine from scratch that controls a laser flashlight.

-In the next section will discuss options on how to connect your state machine to the outside world.
+In the next section, we will discuss options on how to connect your state machine to the outside world.

 Head on over to [lesson 3 README.md](../lesson-3/README.md).